PetHubLocal/pethublocal.github.io/certificate.md

 The hub uses a Client Certificate sent during the initial credentials response to authenticate to AWS and even though the Hub itself doesn't authenticate the server certificate it retrieves AWS **DOES** care about the Client certificate it is sent.

-If you want to *man in the middle* all the traffic between the hub and AWS IoT MQTT server using PolarProxy or just know you can then you need a way to view the Client Certificate.
+If you want to *man in the middle* or capture the traffic between the hub and AWS IoT MQTT server using PolarProxy or just know you can then you need a way to view the Client Certificate.

 For that you will need the password for the PKCS12 certificate to then supply that to PolarProxy which is what this describes as the password for the client certificate is hard-coded into the hubs persistent flash so this talks about how to extract it